-First few months after I moved from Indonesia to Malaysia, I could feel the pinch every time I spend money because of the currency rate.
-At that time, RM 1 is equivalent to Rp3.000,00 (3x rupiah).
+The first few months after I moved from Indonesia to Malaysia, I could feel the pinch every time I spent money because of the currency rate.
+At that time, RM1 is equivalent to Rp3.000,00 (3x rupiah).
 Even mineral water was considered pricey to me.

-Moreover, it’s the cheapest beverage you can find so you have no excuse, especially when you’re travelling to areas where you can’t quench your thirst with tap water.
+Moreover, it’s the cheapest beverage you can find so you have no excuse, especially when you’re traveling to areas where you can’t quench your thirst with tap water.

 CUC1 = RM4